pleroma-social/pleroma/docs/configuration/cheatsheet.md

 * `:enabled` - enables ephemeral activities creation
 * `:min_lifetime` - minimum lifetime for ephemeral activities (in seconds).
 Default: 10 minutes.

+## Mention emails (Pleroma.Workers.Cron.EmailMentionsWorker)

+The worker sends email notifications not read in a certain timeframe.

+* `:enabled` - enables email notifications for missed mentions & chat mentions
+* `:timeframe` - the period after which the sending of emails begins for missed mentions (in minutes)